costs-to-expect/api/README.md

 * Collections will return an array and 200.
 * Items will return a single object and a 200.
 * Successful POST requests will return a single object and a 201.
-* Successful PATCH requests will return a single object and a 200.
+* Successful PATCH requests will return 204.
 * Successful DELETE requests will return a 204.
 * Non 2xx results will return an object with a message field and optionally a fields array, in the case of a validation error, 422, the fields array will contain the validation errors.